 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION FOR THESE SERVICES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan: - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
+To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan: - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-Benefit Description You Pay Professional services Standard We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$20 per visit Physician services Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: \$20 per visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes • Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy
+Benefit Description You pay Professional services Standard We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists. \$20 per visit Physician services Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: \$20 per visit Diagnostic evaluation • Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment • Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy

-Benefit Description You Pay Inpatient hospital or other covered facility Standard Inpatient services provid facility ded and billed by a hospital or other covered \$250 per day/\$750 copay max per admit , h as semiprivate or intensive accommodations, meals and special diets, and other hospital Outpatient hospital o or other covered facility Standard Outpatient services prov facility vided and billed by a hospital or other covered \$20 per visit hospitalization, half- treatment programs, such as partial way house, residential treatment, full-day sility-based intensive outpatient treatment Preauthorization To be eligible to receive these enhanced m must obtain a treatment plan and follow all processes ental health and substance abuse benefits you l of the following network authorization
+Inpatient hospital or other covered facility Standard Inpatient services provided and billed by a hospital or other covered facility \$250 per day/\$750 copay max per admit Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility Standard Outpatient services provided and billed by a hospital or other covered facility \$20 per visit • Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day must obtain a treatment plan and follow all of the following network authorization processes.